Xilinx/Embedded-Design-Tutorials/docs/Introduction/Versal-EDT/docs/4-boot-and-config.rst

         xilinx-vck190-20221:~$ mkfs.vfat -F 32 -n boot /dev/mmcblk0p1

-   eMMC flash is formatted with the FAT32 filesystem.
+.. note:: eMMC flash is formatted with the FAT32 filesystem.

 Flashing Linux Images to the eMMC Flash
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~